casefoundation/analytics-dashboard/doc/Setup.md

 #### Google Analytics

-Set up a new application in the Google APIs Console, enable the Google Analytics Reporting API for that application, and generate a "service account" for the application.
+Set up a new application in the [Google APIs Console](https://console.developers.google.com/), enable the [Google Analytics Reporting API](https://console.developers.google.com/apis/library/analyticsreporting.googleapis.com) for that application, and generate a "[service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts)" for the application.
 Download the JSON credentials for that service account and paste that JSON object in the value for the `google` key in the `secrets.json` file.
-Also, the service account will contain an email address that you will need to add to your Google Analytics properties authorized user/viewers list.
+Also, the service account will contain an email address that you will need to add to your Google Analytics property's authorized user/viewers list.

 #### MailChimp

-Create an API key in your MailChimp account and specify that string as the value for the key `mailchimp` in the `secrets.json` file.
+[Create an API key](https://kb.mailchimp.com/integrations/api-integrations/about-api-keys) in your MailChimp account and specify that string as the value for the key `mailchimp` in the `secrets.json` file.

 ## Deployment